 In 1929, Lei Day was made an official holiday in the territory, a tradition which was interrupted only during the years of World War II, and which continues today.

-On Hawai'i Island, the Big Island, the 9th Annual Hilo Lei Day Festival will take place on May 1 from 10:00 a.m. to 3:00 p.m.
-The festival takes place in Kalakaua Park and features live music, hula, craft demonstrations and information on seed saving and preserving native plants.
+On Hawai'i Island, the Big Island, the 10th Annual Hilo Lei Day Festival will take place on May 1 from 10:00 a.m. to 3:00 p.m.
+The festival takes place at the East Hawai`i Cultural Center / Hawai`i Museum of Contemporary Arts and features live music, hula, craft demonstrations and information on seed saving and preserving native plants.

 Many celebrations are also held at local schools.
-Elementary schools hold celebrations crowning Lei Day kings, queens and princesses, such as occurred in 2005 at the Barbers Point Elementary School.
+Elementary schools hold celebrations crowning Lei Day kings, queens and princesses.

 NEXT PAGE > Each Island Has Its Own Lei